PCdurham/UAV2Sen/README.md

 ### Data Preparation
 *Super Resolved Sentinel 2 Imagery*
-We recommend the use of super-resolved sentinel 2
+The algorithms work best with Sentinel 2 data where all bands have been super-resolved to 10m.
+We used the super-resolution plugin for ESA SNAP.
+[Super-Resolution for SNAP](https://nicolas.brodu.net/recherche/superres/)

+*Data prepartation for machine learning*
 The dense neural network (DNN) and random forest (RF) classifiers are pixel-based and require data vectorised in tabular formats and stored as a Pandas dataframe.
 We use Feather to reduce data volume of the tabular data.
 The convolutional neural network (CNN) classifiers requires data to be tiled and stored as a tensor.
 We provide a script for this UAV2SEN_MakeFuzzyTensor.py.
-Current version of the scripts for DNN, RF and CNN classifier training scripts are setup to use sample data available here:
+Current version of the scripts for DNN, RF and CNN classifier training scripts are setup to use sample data available [here](https://collections.durham.ac.uk/files/r1v692t6239).

 ### Model Training
 UAV2SEN_FuzzyDNN, UAV2SEN_FuzzyRF, UAV2SEN_FuzzyCNN will train the appropriate model with the sample data.
 Note that the model will not be saved so must be ketp in memory for the next steps.